Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-10.md

 **Explore Icons here:**

 Look at the bundled icon sets: https://github.com/oblador/react-native-vector-icons#bundled-icon-sets.

+Spend a few minutes exploring the iconsets and icons at the link above.

 **Note!** Above uses the name: `ios-add-circle-outline` which identifies and displays a specific icon.
 Finding the name to use for a specific icon is not as easy as you might think.
 The names shown with the icon bundles are not always what you need to set as the name in the component using React Native!